QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ##### Because TTSReader is a paid service, we have provided a collection of all processed recordings in a [google drive](https://drive.google.com/drive/folders/1XMca6gJVa3iX1yEqHoQxlFnAMySBhFmX?usp=sharing).
 These files can also be located in the [audio-files-for-transcription folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/audio-files-for-transcription).
 However, we recommend accessing the **google drive** for the audio recordings as each file is organized by name and difficulty rating.
 The audio-files-for-transcription folder only contains the URLs of the recordings from Amazon S3 in a txt format without any discernernability within each URL. *All audio recordings are formatted as .wav files*

 ---
-##### Check out our blog for a code snippet on how to generate transcripts using AWS Transcribe: [aws-generated-transcriptions folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/aws-generated-transcripts) *All transcripts URLs are formatted as .json files*
+#### To access a txt file containing all the generated transcripts from Amazon Transcribe: [aws-generated-transcriptions folder](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/tree/main/aws-generated-transcripts).
+This txt file contains all fifteen transcribed text URLs.
+These links includes the origin country accent in combination with assigned difficulty rating within the URL.
+Check out our blog for a code snippet on how to generate transcripts using AWS Transcribe *All transcripts URLs are formatted as .json files*

 ---
-##### To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv)
+#### To see data for Levenshtein Distance: [Data for Levenshtein distance.csv](https://github.com/QTM350/ACCENTing-AWS_Transcribe-Accuracy-Code/blob/main/Data%20for%20Levenshtein%20distance.csv)

 ---